hanif411/circle-fe/README.md

 ## 🌟 Executive Summary

-Circle adalah platform media sosial yang dirancang untuk interaksi cepat dan dinamis.
-Fokus utama aplikasi ini adalah memberikan pengalaman pengguna yang mulus dalam berbagi konten (threads) dan berinteraksi secara instan.
+Circle is a social media platform designed for fast, dynamic interactions.
+The app's primary focus is on providing a seamless user experience for sharing content (threads) and interacting instantly.

-- **Interaction:** Update konten secara realtime dengan web socket.
+- **Interaction:** Update Content realtime using web socket.
-- **Experience:** UI modern yang responsif dan intuitif untuk eksplorasi konten.
+- **Experience:** UI modern responsif and intuitive for content exploration.

 ---